SumoLogic/sumologic-documentation/docs/search/get-started-with-search/Search-Basics/Chart-Search-Results.md

 ### Why are the chart options not available?

 Your data may be a string data type instead of a number.
-Most aggregate operators will cast your data to a number, operators like `first` and `last` do not.
+Most aggregate operators will cast your data to a number, operators like `first` and `last` don't.
 You can cast your data to a number if needed using the `num` operator.

 Example: